-A young man plays a baroque alto recorder of elaborately turned design with ivory mounts which he is playing left hand uppermost.
+A young man plays a baroque alto recorder of elaborately turned design with ivory mounts.
 He is beautifully dressed, wears a crimson hat, and reads from a slightly crumpled score.
 He plays left hand uppermost.
 Behind him is a second young man, similarly attired but with a black hat.
 Both look us straight in the eye.